zahlman/tree_processing/README.md

 Count lines in all files (assuming only directories and regular files):

 ```
+from operator import add

+from tree_processing import accumulator
 from tree_processing.traversal import topdown
 from tree_processing.node_getters.filesystem import default_get, make_root